00010421/WT.CW2.10421/README.md

 ### This application allows user to write and upload the blog with title and description.
 User can also delete and read the blog and list of blogs that is published.

+Project Structure: followed the general expected structure, but with services folder with validator and database file inside.
+Utils.js file is inside the routes folder instead of putting it outside, at the main folder.

 If the user wants to run this blog web application locally, the following step-by-step instruction is strongly recommended or it might cause the an error:

 1. Please click the link and clone the repository